16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or Science On the Cheap

 Or, so it might be claimed.

-So, if this conclusion (that "being" exists) is itself infinitely far from the truth, then Engels has yet to show that "being" exists.
-Indeed, if he is right, he can't show this, ever, and no one else can, either -- otherwise once more, at least one truth (namely this one) would coincide with its object, falsifying his unwise remarks, once more.
+So, if this conclusion (that "being" exists) is itself infinitely far from the truth, then Engels has yet to show that "being" does exist.
+Indeed, if he is right, he can't show this, ever, and no one else can, either -- otherwise, once more, at least one truth (namely this one) would coincide with its object, falsifying his unwise remarks, once again.

-And, if Engels is right, nor can it be.
+And, if Engels is right, nor can it be -- ever.

 Appearances 'Contradict Essence'